No Products in the Cart

 What is even worse, are the long-term consequences of feeding children a diet high in ultra-processed foods.

 Did you know that a child’s microbiome is malleable and forms by the time he or she turns 5?
-This sets up our children’s health for a lifetime of health.
+This sets up our children’s health for a lifetime.
 Their gut microbiome is influenced by genetics, environment, diet and more.
 Biombe, a next generation gut microbiome test for children, says that “ the foods children eat have a direct relationship to the diversity of the bacteria in their gut, which signals the immune system.
 You can influence your child’s gut bacteria in part by changing diets.
 Learning how to feed and nurture your children’s microbiomes can have positive outcomes on their health.”
 Tiny Health, another child gut microbiome test, produced great content on Instagram if you want to know more.

 Digestive issues, constipation, psoriasis or eczema, diabetes, obesity, mental and dental health problems are just a few of the issues associated with consuming processed foods – or rather nutrient poor foods.
 The problem is that these processed foods can contain up to 50% less nutrients compared to fresh, unprocessed foods, so you are only providing your child’s growing and developing brains and body with half the nutrients it needs to function properly.